Archie (dog): Biography

-After owning 26 cats in the 1950s, Andy Warhol's partner, Jed Johnson, convinced him they should get a dog.
+After years of being known for his love of cats—he once had as many as 26—Pop artist Andy Warhol was eventually persuaded by his partner, Jed Johnson, to get a dog.
 Johnson settled on a male black and tan short-haired dachshund puppy, which they acquired in November 1972.
 He was named Archie after the wisecracking character Archie Bunker in the popular TV series All in the Family.

-Warhol and Johnson doted on Archie.
-Warhol fed him Quarter Pounders from McDonald's, steak, sautéed liver, caviar, and rubbed Joy perfume on him.
-Archie wore a Tiffany's dog tag and a Hermès leash.
-He was always carried about by Warhol, who urged him to talk.
-Archie accompanied Warhol to his studio, art openings, parties, and restaurants.
-Warhol would also bring him to press conferences as his "alter ego" and "would deflect questions to [Archie] that he did not want to answer."
+Warhol and Johnson doted on Archie, who quickly became part of their social world.
+In December 1972, Archie accompanied Warhol and Johnson on his first holiday trip, traveling with them to St. Moritz, Switzerland, where they stayed at the Palace Hotel as guests of Gianni and Marella Agnelli.
+The hotel charged 10 Swiss francs per day for the Archie's stay.

-In the Spring of 1973, Warhol and Archie traveled to Rome where Johnson was working with director Paul Morrissey on the films Flesh for Frankenstein (1973) and Blood for Dracula (1974) at Cinecittà Studios.
+In the spring of 1973, Warhol and Archie traveled to Rome, where Johnson was working with director Paul Morrissey on the films Flesh for Frankenstein (1973) and Blood for Dracula (1974) at Cinecittà Studios.
 They also visited France and Switzerland.
-Warhol brought Archie to Rome when he filmed his scenes in the film The Driver's Seat (1974) in August 1973 and October 1973.
-By the age of 1, Archie had reportedly crossed the Atlantic at least 10 times.
+Warhol brought Archie with him to Rome again in August and October 1973 while filming his scenes for The Driver's Seat (1974).
+By the age of one, Archie had reportedly crossed the Atlantic at least ten times.

+Archie became a muse to Warhol, who painted a silkscreen portrait of him with Johnson.
+Artist Jamie Wyeth also painted a portrait of Archie.
+Warhol made a portrait of Amos for Archie.
+Warhol later told the Los Angeles Times that "Archie has a really good beginning (art) collection."